 - 2 1/2 cups powdered sugar – or to right consistency

-Spread frosting on first layer of cake.
+- Spread frosting on first layer of cake.
 Gently add second layer, and frost.
-Top with star (this step is optional) and frost.
-Sprinkle cake with mini chocolate chips.
+Top with star (this step is optional) and frost. sprinkle cake with mini chocolate chips, if desired.